Department of Religious Studies

 AFST 328.
 Capitalism, Cities, and Inequality.
 3 Units.

 This course focuses on social inequality, but through an examination of cities in the U.S. and abroad.
 In many ways, cities provide a window onto the organization of the larger social world, including regional, state, national and global areas.
 As such, understanding cities goes far beyond their geographical boundaries.
 The purpose of this course then is to learn the central role that cities play within a larger capitalist economy, how public policies shape life in cities, how cities organize and reproduce social inequality, and how community groups and organizations challenge and negotiate the organization of power and inequality.
 The course will examine topics such as the formal and informal labor force, immigration, the growth of global cities and slums, urban poverty, racial segregation, housing and homelessness, crime, gentrification, policing, community organization and political resistance.
 Offered as AFST 328, SOCI 328 and SOCI 428.
 Counts as a CAS Global & Cultural Diversity course.
-Counts as a Disciplinary Communication course.
 Counts as a Human Diversity & Commonality course.
 Counts as a Understanding Global Perspectives course.
 Prereq: SOCI 101.

 AFST 365N.
 Topics in African-American Literature.
 3 Units.